yangboz/laughing-nemesis/EN_US.md

 THE DAY HUMANS KILLED REPTILIANS

-In 856 BC,in the region of (now) Udmurtia,Russia,there was a confrontation bewteen Humans and Reptilians.
+In 856 BC,in the region of (now) Udmurtia,Russia,there was a confrontation between Humans and Reptilians.

 Reports state that a colony of Reptilians were building an underground base in the area.The Humans that lived in the area wrote:

 "Thunder by day,lightening at night...the earth shakes like in the days of old again...the snakes are everywhere,flying low and causing all creatures to die...the fish are gone and the rivers dry...we must fight or we will die."

-A member of the TENGRI-TENGRI,when asked by a Human leader(in the 20the century)if we Humans would ever have a "fighting chance" at defeating the Reptilians,said:
+A member of the TENGRI-TENGRI,when asked by a Human leader(in the 20th century)if we Humans would ever have a "fighting chance" at defeating the Reptilians,said:

 "Your ancestors from ancient Slaviae using not much more then stones and sticks defeated them once already...since then you have learned much and done much...but you have lost your courage..."